Skip to main content

 1. Tool → Widget (Initial Hydration)

-When ChatGPT calls one of your widgets, it returns structuredContent to hydrate the React component: Server:
+When the host calls one of your widgets, it returns structuredContent to hydrate the React component: Server:

 server.registerWidget("show_flights", {}, {